Steklov isospectrality of conformal metrics: Introduction

 Let $(M,g)$ be a smooth compact Riemannian manifold of dimension $n\geqslant 2$ with smooth boundary $\partial M$. \\Recall that the \textit{Steklov eigenvalue problem} consists in finding scalars $\sigma$ for which the system

-admits a non-trivial solution in $H^{1}(M)$; where $\Delta_{g}$ is the Laplace-Beltrami operator on $(M,g)$ and $\partial_{\nu}$ denotes the Riemannian outward normal derivative along the boundary. \\This famous problem, introduced at the beginning of the 20th century by V.A.
-Steklov (see \cite{KKStek} for background), has been particularly studied over the last two decades and is now one of the most active research topics in the field of spectral geometry.
+admits a non-trivial solution in $H^{1}(M)$; where $\Delta_{g}$ is the Laplace-Beltrami operator on $(M,g)$ and $\partial_{\nu}$ denotes the Riemannian outward normal derivative along the boundary.
+This famous problem, introduced at the beginning of the 20th century by the mathematician V.A.
+Steklov (see \cite{KKStek} for background), lies at the interface between spectral geometry and mathematical physics.
 We refer the reader to the excellent surveys \cite{GiPo} and \cite{ColGiGordSher} for details. \\Equivalently, one can consider the eigenvalues of the Dirichlet-to-Neumann map (DN map) $\Lambda_{g}$ defined by

 where $u$ is the unique solution in $H^{1}(M)$ of the Dirichlet problem